White-breasted mesite

-The white-breasted mesite (Mesitornis variegatus) is a ground-dwelling bird endemic to Madagascar.
+The white-breasted mesite or white-breasted roatelo (Mesitornis variegatus) is a ground-dwelling bird endemic to Madagascar.
 One of three species in the mesite family, Mesitornithidae, it is classified as vulnerable by the International Union for Conservation of Nature (IUCN).
 It has a small population and is restricted to five sites in the north and west of the island, and one in the east.

 Description

-The white-breasted mesite is a medium-sized terrestrial bird which is often described as rail-like (a family with which the mesites are sometimes placed).
+The white-breasted mesite is a medium-sized terrestrial bird which is often described as rail-like.
 The species has a white face with distinctive facial markings (a white supercilium and dark malar stripes) and a short dark straight bill.
 The upperparts are rufous brown, the underside is white with a tawny chest band and a barred belly.
 The wings are short and rounded and the bird only flies a few metres when pursued.
 It has a melodic song and sings in the early morning and during the day.